 All incoming freshman and transfer students will be required to sign a new Master Promissory Note (MPN) for a Federal Direct Stafford Loan.
 Your MPN will be valid for 10 years while you are enrolled as a student.
 You will not need to sign this form each year as long as you remain continuously enrolled at a University of Pittsburgh campus.
 You can sign your MPN on line at https://studentloans.gov.

 Based on the results of your FAFSA, the Financial Aid Office at the University of Pittsburgh at Titusville will automatically consider you for a Federal Direct Loan and notify you of your eligibility via a student financial aid award letter.
 In addition, the Financial Aid Office will send your loan eligibility information to the US Department of Education.
-We will assume that you want to borrow the maximum loan for which you are eligible for both semesters of the academic year.
-If you decide not to borrow or want to borrow less than this maximum, you will need to complete a Loan Change Request and send it to Pitt-Titusville's Financial Aid Office.
+You will need to accept the amont of student loan you wish to borrow.
+If you decide to change this amont, you will need to complete a Info Update Form and send it to Pitt-Titusville's Financial Aid Office.
 Once we receive this form, we will cancel or adjust your loan according to your request.